unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

     Remove unnecessary data from the database dump
 ```

-Let's go ahead and checkout that commit point and look at the SQL source code again.
+Let's go ahead and checkout that commit point.
+After we do that, we can then look at the SQL source code for any changes.

 ```console
 root@kali:~/analytics.northpolewonderland.com# git checkout 1908b71d42bce15345cabb7a63f57b5c79b85d15